 Greetings.
 I'm Jonathan Alexander, a writer, scholar, and educator.
 Originally from New Orleans, Louisiana, I now live with my husband and our cat in Southern California.

 As a writer, I work as a reviewer and cultural critic, focusing on young adult fiction, science fiction media, queer writers and culture, and memoir.
 I am also the YA section editor for the Los Angeles Review of Books, to which I'm a frequent contributor.

 As a scholar, I study how people write, learn about writing, and develop a sense of what writing is and does as they compose in a variety of curricular and extra-curricular contexts.
 I'm particularly interested in writing that people do for personal and political projects, especially in online or multi-mediated contexts.

 Most recently, I have turned attention to memoir and life writing as ways of connecting personal and political ways of thinking.
 Check out my critical memoir, Creep: A Life, a Theory, an Apology for my experimental writing in this mode.

-Finally, I work as Chancellor's Professor of English and Informatics at the University of California, Irvine, where I am also the Founding Director of the Center for Excellence in Writing & Communication.
+Finally, I work as Chancellor's Professor of English and Informatics at the University of California, Irvine, where I served as the Founding Director of the Center for Excellence in Writing & Communication.
 I am also the general editor of College Composition and Communication, the flagship journal for the field of composition studies.